 Anytime Jack and Stark snip at each other is a moment of funny.

 Nathan Stark: Yes, he said "invisibling".

-- While Stark was technically an illusion.
+While Stark was technically an illusion in the season 4 episode "The Ex-Files".
 It was still pretty funny to see them snip at each other again.

 Jack: I just don't get it.
 (Behind him, Stark is suntanning)

 Stark: It's science, Carter.
 No one expects you to get it.

 Jack: Well, if it's... (sees Stark) Put a shirt on!

 Stark: Hey, this is your fantasy, not mine.

 In "Many Happy Returns", S.A.R.A.H. locks Carter out of the house because he didn't call and say he was running late.
 Followed by Carter actually stroking the door as he tries to placate the house so she would open the door.

 Carter: [trying to get in his house] Open the door!
 S.A.R.A.H.: Due to technical difficulties I cannot visually confirm identity at this time.
 Carter: Okay, listen to my voice.
 Its me.
 Jack Carter.
 S.A.R.A.H.: Voice recognition imprint is currently off-line.
 And in the future, when someone says theyll be home for dinner and theyre running late, its polite to call.
 Carter: Youre joking.
 Youre mad at me?